HanoverStatsLabs/resources/labs/Lab6Instructions.md

 ## Import and View Dataset

 - Make a new R code chunk and use the `data(brfss)` command (see Lab 1, for example) to load the dataset named `brfss`; **run this chunk**.
 - Use the `View` command *in the console* to see the data in the Preview window.  **Note**:  Do not put the `View` command in an R chunk, it will prevent your report from knitting/compiling.
-Similarly, the `?` command should not be put into your R Markdown report.
 - This data should be familiar from the previous lab.

 You are now ready to start working on your report.
 The sections below give you questions to answer and commands to try.
 Here are a few reminders: